- Academic Advising

 What if a student's behavior disrupts instruction?

-All students, including students with disabilities are expected to adhere to the university's student conduct code.
+All students, including students with disabilities, are expected to adhere to the university's student conduct code.
 If disruptive behavior occurs, the instructor should give the student fair warning.
-Contact Center for Accessibility Resources if you have any other concerns.
+Contact the Center for Accessibility Resources if you have any other concerns.